private-attribution/i-d/draft-thomson-ppm-prss.md

 simplest indexing scheme sets `M` to 1.

 Indexed usage is best suited to applications where individual records might be processed concurrently.
-Using an index based on application context can ensure that the same PRF input is only used once and frees the context from using a tracker.
+Using indices based on identifiers from an application, such as record indices, can ensure that the same PRF input is only used once and frees the randomness context from needing its own counter.

 Binary sampling ({{binary}}) or oversampling ({{oversampling}}) are best suited for use with indexed modes.
-Rejection sampling ({{rejection}}) is likely to be unsuitable for an indexed mode because it requires a variable number of PRF invocations to successfully complete.
+Rejection sampling ({{rejection}}) is likely to be unsuitable for an indexed mode because it requires an unpredictable number of PRF invocations to successfully complete.

 # Sampling from the PRF Output {#sampling}